devTy33/Ercot-Grid-Data-Visualization/README.md

   of the health of the grid.

   To visualize this data, the Python script reads oscillation data for a given day and turns it into a video with a graph and a heat map of the state of Texas.
+Here is one of the frames:

 <img width="500" height="400" src="Screen Shot 2023-08-22 at 12.37.48 AM.png">

+  Each line on the graph represents a bus and each triangle on the map is also a corresponding bus.